NanoComp/meep/doc/docs/Scheme_User_Interface.md

 The main reason to use `absorber` is if you have **a case in which PML fails:**

--   No true PML exists for *periodic* media, and a scalar absorber is cheaper and is generally just as good.
+-   No true PML exists for *periodic* media, and a scalar absorber is cheaper and generally just as good.
 See [Optics Express, vol. 16, pp. 11376-92 (2008)](http://www.opticsinfobase.org/abstract.cfm?URI=oe-16-15-11376).
--   PML can lead to *divergent* fields for certain waveguides with "backward-wave" modes; this can easily happen in metallic with surface plasmons, and a scalar absorber is your only choice.
+-   PML can lead to *divergent* fields for certain waveguides with "backward-wave" modes; this can easily happen in metals with surface plasmons, and a scalar absorber is your only choice.
 See [Physical Review E, vol. 79, 065601 (2009)](http://math.mit.edu/~stevenj/papers/LohOs09.pdf).
 -   PML can fail if you have a waveguide hitting the edge of your computational cell *at an angle*.
 See [J. Computational Physics, vol. 230, pp. 2369-77 (2011)](http://math.mit.edu/~stevenj/papers/OskooiJo11.pdf).

 ### source

-The `source` class is used to specify the current sources (via the `sources` input variable).
+The `source` class is used to specify the current sources via the `sources` input variable.
 Note that all sources in Meep are separable in time and space, i.e. of the form $\mathbf{J}(\mathbf{x},t) = \mathbf{A}(\mathbf{x}) \cdot f(t)$ for some functions $\mathbf{A}$ and $f$.
-(Non-separable sources can be simulated, however, by modifying the sources after each time step.)
+Non-separable sources can be simulated, however, by modifying the sources after each time step.
 When real fields are being used (which is the default in many cases; see the `force-complex-fields?` input variable), only the real part of the current source is used.

 **Important note**: These are *current* sources (**J** terms in Maxwell's equations), even though they are labelled by electric/magnetic field components.
 They do *not* specify a particular electric/magnetic field which would be what is called a "hard" source in the FDTD literature.
 There is no fixed relationship between the current source and the resulting field amplitudes; it depends on the surrounding geometry, as described in the [FAQ](FAQ#how-does-the-current-amplitude-relate-to-the-resulting-field-amplitude) and in Section 4.4 of this [book chapter](http://arxiv.org/abs/arXiv:1301.5366).